 Assistant Lecturer, National Film and Television InstituteBio

-Mary has over five years’ experience in radio and television news production as news producer, assignment editor, research executive and reporter.
+Mary has over six years of experience in radio and television news production as a news producer, assignment editor, research executive and reporter.
 Currently, she is an assistant lecturer at the Broadcast Journalism department of the National Film and television Institute (NAFTI) in Accra.
-In this position, she teaches, anchors, produces and reports for the institute’s Television magazine program- INDEPTH as well as co-teaches liberal arts courses.
+In this position, she anchors, produces, and reports for the institute’s Television magazine program- INDEPTH as well as co-teaches liberal arts courses.
 As part of her project for the Ghanaian Women’s Social Leadership Program, she developed a curriculum for the introduction of gender, media and culture course for first year students of the National Film and Television Institute.
 She will co-lecture this course with another seasoned lecturer in the school.

-Previously, Mary served as a Public Relations Manager for Ogilvy Africa Media, Ghana.
-In that position, she was involved in the planning, developing and implementing of public relations strategies; as well as researching, writing and distributing press releases to targeted media.
+Previously, she served as a Public Relations Manager for Ogilvy Africa media, Ghana.
+In that position, she was involved in the planning, developing and implementing of PR strategies; as well as researching, writing, and distributing press releases to targeted media.
 She enjoys volunteerism especially with regard to children’s educational needs and is curious about the circumstances leading to high incidence of maternal mortality in Africa and especially Ghana.
 Her areas of interest include Broadcast Journalism, Public Relations, Gender and development, maternal health and public speaking.

-She is waiting to be awarded a post graduate diploma in Teaching and Learning in Higher Education from the University of Education Winneba, Ghana.
+She has a postgraduate diploma in teaching and learning in Higher Education from the University of Education Winneba, Ghana.
 She has a Certificate in Television Field Reporting from Canal France International (CFI).
-She holds a Master’s in Communication with her research on women’s participation in political talk shows on TV, and a Bachelor of Arts in English and Theatre Arts from the University of Ghana.
+She holds a Master of Communication with her research focusing on women’s participation in political talk shows on TV, and a Bachelor of Arts in English and Theatre Arts from the University of Ghana.
 She is a member of the Ghana Journalists Association (GJA), Toastmasters International (a world leader in communication and leadership development that helps members improve their speaking and leadership skills), and member of the Institute of Public Relations (IPR), Ghana.
 Mary enjoys public speaking, researching, reading, watching and analyzing football and volunteerism.
 She is married to Jasper Segbefia and they have a son.

 - Miracle Damanka

-A woman with extraordinary passion for social change and development for the marginalized, she will stop at nothing to ensure that the Orphans and Vulnerable Children of Ghana receive the attention they deserve.
-Miracle founded Abapa Fie Company Limited, a microfinance institution, and also Finlit Ghana, a nongovernmental organization that implements projects for economic empowerment of the poor and provides all its beneficiaries with financial literacy education.
+A woman with extraordinary passion for social change and development for the marginalized, she will stop at nothing to ensure that the orphans and vulnerable children of Ghana receive the attention they deserve.
+Miracle founded Abapa Fie Company Limited, a microfinance institution, and Finlit Ghana, a nongovernmental organization that implements projects for economic empowerment of the poor and provides all its beneficiaries with financial literacy education.

-Aside from her professional life, Miracle is involved in Christian Youth Ministry and is a member of Christlike Disciplemakers Movement.
-Miracle and Christian are happily married and blessed with a daughter, Adeline.
+Aside from her professional life, Miracle is involved in Christian Youth Ministry and is a member of ‘Christ like Disciple makers Movement’.
+Miracle is happily married and blessed with a daughter, Adeline.
 Her hobbies include acting and listening to music.

 - Joyce Lena Danguah